-Defendant Watts is a government official, namely a police officer, who performed discretionary functions.
-At all times material to the events alleged in Plaintiff's Complaint, a reasonable police officer objectively viewing the facts and circumstances that confronted defendants could have believed their actions to be lawful, in light of clearly established law and information that Defendant Watts possessed.
-Therefore, Defendant Watts is entitled to qualified immunity as to the Plaintiff's claims.
+Defendant Watts was a government official, namely a police officer, who performed discretionary functions.
+At all times material to the events alleged in Plaintiff's Complaint, a reasonable police officer objectively viewing the facts and circumstances that confronted defendants could have believed his actions to be lawful, in light of clearly established law and information that Defendant Watts possessed.
+Therefore, Defendant Watts is entitled to qualified immunity as to the Plaintiffs' claims.